rossgray/rossgray.co.uk/content/about.md

 menu: "main"
 ---

-My name is Ross, and I'm a software developer based in London, England.
+My name is Ross, and I'm a software developer based in the beautiful city of Bath, England.